Club: Eintracht Braunschweig | Opening: 1923 | Capacity: 23,325 (10,675 standing)

 Eintracht Braunschweig Tickets

-Sales point include the club office at Eintracht-Stadion and the Eintracht club shop at the Ritterbrunnen 7 in Brunswick’s old town.
+Sales outlets include the club office at Eintracht-Stadion and the Eintracht club shop at the Ritterbrunnen 7 in Brunswick’s old town.

 Due to Eintracht’s recent successes attendances have shot up and remained high after their return to the 2.
 Bundesliga.
 While most matches won’t sell out and tickets can still be bought on the day on the gate, it is advised to buy tickets in advance for the high-profile matches.